FrederiqueBaillais/Odile-s-jobs-interview/README.md

 + What are the differences between ES6 class and ES5 function constructors?

 + What's a typical use case for anonymous functions?

++ What's the difference between feature detection, feature inference, and using the UA string?